The following article describes the advanced flow of the offer creation. The advanced flow allows you to create any combination of the offer settings.

 ⚠️ Please note that once an offer is published, the tracking type setting cannot be changed.
 If you're not sure about what to select, choose the direct linking method.

-If you choose the direct linking method, you'll have to add a script based on your integration to your landing page.
+If you choose the direct linking method, you'll have to add a click script to your landing page and possibly another script based on your integration.
 We will talk about it more in-depth in Step 5 - Launch section.

 The name of the landing page is shown to the user; it should indicate e.g. what the purpose of one landing page is when more than one is present.
 When only one landing page is added, it is best practice to use names like "Landing page," "Global landing page," "Main landing page," and so on.